 To ensure that all the records held in our systems are complete and in good order, we reserve the right to ask for additional or clearer documentation in order to fulfil our legal obligations.
-We ask that documents sent through are valid, clear, legible, uncropped and not tampered with.
-We accept JPEG, PDF, TIFF, PNG, GIF, BMP and DOC formats.
+We ask that documents sent us, fit the requirements for each verification type (see below).

 Verifying Your Identity